Learn how to make a tall table riser using inexpensive hanging plant brackets from Dollar Tree!

 Note: You may need shorter screws than the ones that come with your brackets.
 Measure the depth of the wood board you’ll be drilling into and buy smaller wood screws if needed.

-And, you can make a plant stand out of anything, an old drawer, a suitcase, wood trays, or even make a crate from an old wood pallet!
+I used 10-inch wrought iron hooks were the perfect height for my crate plant stand but you can make a raised planter out of anything, an old drawer, a suitcase…wood trays!
 For some crate inspiration, check out this link to see different crates available on Etsy!

 ++++++++